About the Festival & the BRI&M

 WWW.VAAUTORACING.ORG – A full-throttle ride through the history of drag racing, stock car racing, and hot rodding in Southwest Virginia.

 About Ferrum College — Founded in 1913, Ferrum College provides life-long learning and outstanding career and graduate school preparation in a setting of rich natural beauty.
 Ferrum is a four-year, primarily residential college offering 33 areas of study, campus-wide wireless Internet, small class sizes, and a dedicated faculty.
-Eighty percent of the 1,400-plus men and women attending Ferrum College live on campus.
+Eighty percent of the 1,200 men and women attending Ferrum College live on campus.

 Both in academics and student life beyond the classroom, the Ferrum experience draws from the cultural energy of nearby metropolitan areas as well as the outdoor adventure and recreational opportunities of the Blue Ridge region.
 Ferrum’s 700-acre campus is only minutes away from first-class lakes, rivers, parks, and hiking trails.